Ayush-sharma-py/Project-Trubbish/README.md

 This machine learning model for trash classification has its limitations and may not achieve perfect accuracy.
 It's always recommended to validate the predictions and use human judgment for critical decisions.

 ## Contact
-Email ayushsharma14@gmail.com if there is some issue with running the program or to report bugs
+Email ayushsharma14@gmail.com if there is some issue with running the program or to report bugs.

 ## Troubleshooting